Frequently Asked Questions

 Does your school system offer exams?

-We offer students the ability to sit a range of external tests and exams through various online platforms.
+Our BE Hub encourages our home ed students to sit a range of external tests and exams through various online platforms.

-We are working with NEC (National Extension College) to provide access to GCSEs and A Level exams for students to do, if and when they feel ready.
+We are working with NEC (National Extension College) to provide access to GCSEs and A Level exams for students, if and when they feel ready.

-We provide regular challenging tests for our students to help them track their development and progression in various skills.
+We provide regular challenging assignments for our students to help them track their development and progression in various skills.

 Does your assessment system provide grades?